Changes are coming to Find A Grave. See a preview now.

 Facts are not copyrighted such as census information as they are in the public domain.

-I want to give credit to the person for any additional information given to me for a memorial if you tell me who you are!
+I want to give credit to any person for additional information given to me for a memorial if you tell me who you are!

 I have lived in or around Lake Co., IL almost all my life.